chamindra/InnerSource/docs/licenses/clauses.md

 ## Attribution
 Options
 1. No Attribution (no retention of material)
 2. Attribution to Copyright holder (retention of material)
-3. Attribution to Project (retention of material)
+3. Attribution to Project (retention of material) <- clearly name the authors - Schlomo

 ## Confidentiality
 1. No sensative configuration to be included in derivative work